 Question

-Question: What is the IUPAC name of the compound? is incorrect.
+Question: What is the IUPAC name of the compound?

 The IUPAC name of the compound is 2−hydroxypropane−1,2,3−tricarboxylicacid.